 I would like my student to get a job on campus, but I'm not sure how they would do that.
 I am also worried about them being overloaded if they work their first year.

 Research actually shows that students who work on campus are more likely to graduate than those who don't.
 Most of the student jobs on USC Aiken's campus average 10-12 hours per week and are scheduled around student class schedules.

 As far as how to get a job on campus, offices advertise positions in various ways.
 Flyers posted around campus, the Student Life Facebook page, and word-of-mouth are all possible sources.
-Many offices utilize the Career Services online job board, Pacer Career Connection.
+Many offices utilize the Career Services online job board, Purple Briefcase.
 After creating a free account, students can begin a job search.
 Each posting will include application instructions.

 On-campus jobs are very popular and go quickly, so students interested in these positions should start looking prior to the start of each semester!

 Some job postings are listed as Federal Work Study (FWS) positions.
 What’s that?